Creating and handling C++ projects and modules

 As example for instantiating a Cyclic IO module project please use "TcModuleCyclicCallerWizard " as pathToTemplateFile.

-To open an existing C++-Project via Automation Interface, you need to navigate to the C++ node and then execute the CreateChild() method with the path to the corresponding C++ project file as a parameter.
+To open an existing C++ project using Automation Interface, you must navigate to the C++ node and then execute the CreateChild() method with the path of the corresponding C++ project file as a parameter.

 You can use three different values as SubType:

-- 2: Use original project location (specify “” as NameOfProject parameter)
+- 2: Use the original project location (specify "" as NameOfProject parameter)

-Basically, these values represent the functionalities (Yes, No, Cancel) from the following MessageBox in TwinCAT XAE:
+Basically, these values represent the functionalities (Yes, No, Cancel) of the following MessageBox in TwinCAT XAE:

-In place of the template file you need to use the path to the C++ project (to its vcxproj file) that needs to be added.
-As an alternative, you can also use a C++ project archive (tczip file).
+Instead of the template file, you must use the path to the C++ project (or its vcxproj file) that must be added.
+Alternatively, you can also use a C++ project archive (tczip file).

 Code snippet (C#):